sdargoeuves/ipf-mcp-playground/README.md

 - "Get all Cisco devices from the inventory"
 - "Show me all interfaces on router 'core-01'"
 - "Find all routes to 192.168.1.0/24"
-- "Get devices with hostname containing 'switch' and show their platforms"
+- "Get devices with hostname containing 'switch'"
 - "Show me the routing table for devices in site 'headquarters'"
 - "What columns are available for the devices table?"